XBOX One Software / Hard Drive Problems

 You will need to take it one step at a time, and adopt a process of elimination.

-Be patient, but follow the steps below, and watch the videos.
+Be patient, follow the steps below, and watch the videos.
 Worst case scenario is you will need a replacement hard drive.

 - Console asking for Offline Update